RyanLira/cryptology/README.md

 then he can respond using the encryption executible

-this way you can keep using normal social media like messenger and instagram, but you have the option of security if you need privacy
+this way you can keep using normal social media like messenger and instagram, but you have the option of security, from people who might otherwise read your messages

 !!!!IMPORTANT!!!!

 This code uses the vigenere cipher, which is only moderatly secure.
-Far more secure than a caeser cipher, but not uncrackable like RSA.
+Far more secure than a caeser cipher, but it doesn't take longer than the lifetime of the universe itself to crack like RSA.
-Relativly secure, but it is not uncrackable.
+Relativly secure, but not uncrackable.

 suitible for privacy from parents, spouses, teachers, employers, uneducated police officers.
 Not suitible for privacy from skilled cryptographers, the state, educated authority figures, or people who can afford to hire skilled cryptographers